Well-posedness for mean-field evolutions arising in superconductivity: Preliminary results

 \end{lem}

-The following gives a general estimate for the evolution of the Sobolev norms of the solutions of transport equations (see also~\cite[equation~(7)]{Lin-Zhang-00} for a simpler version), which will be useful in the sequel since the vorticity $\omega$ indeed satisfies an equation of this form~\eqref{eq:limeqn1VF}.
+The following gives a general estimate for the evolution of the Sobolev norms of the solutions of transport equations (see also~\cite[equation~(7)]{Lin-Zhang-00} for a simpler version), which will be useful in the sequel since the vorticity~$\omega$ indeed satisfies an equation of this form~\eqref{eq:limeqn1VF}.
+The proof is postponed to Appendix~\ref{app:proofs-prel}.